 For precoding assumption of PDSCH, “[ZF or SVD]” in RAN1#109e agreement is “SVD”.

-[Only PDSCH to the target UE is simulated.
-For interference of co-scheduled UEs, only interference of DMRS is simulated.]
+Alt.3-1: Only PDSCH to the target UE is simulated.
+For interference of co-scheduled UEs, only interference of DMRS is simulated.

+Alt.3-2: Both PDSCH to the target UE and PDSCH to co-scheduled UE(s) are simulated.
+For interference of co-scheduled UEs, interference of both PDSCH and DMRS are simulated.

 Please provide your views: